SentioProberDev/SentioProberControl/README.md

 ## Example-Scripts

-We have compiled a list of example scripts to get you started with conrolling SENTIO via Python.
-Please download this archive from here:
+A set of example scripts for python is maintained in a seperate archive at GitHub.

 https://github.com/SentioProberDev/Examples-Python